 Another interesting detail is that the Rabbis taught there were two categories of miracles: those which could be performed by anyone if empowered by God, and those which only the Messiah could perform.

-This wasn’t the first time Jesus healed blindness, but it was the first time to heal a man “born” blind, the key word being “born” blind.
+This wasn’t the first time Jesus healed blindness, but it was the first time to heal a man “born” blind, the key word being born blind.
 And this was one such miracle which the Rabbis taught only the Messiah could perform.
-The Apostle John gives us pertinent details of that event as we witness Jesus taking special care in healing this man’s physical blindness and, after the Pharisees barred him from worshiping in the synagogue, Jesus returned to heal his spiritual blindness (John 9:1-41).
+The Apostle John gives us pertinent details of that event as we witness Jesus taking special care in healing this man’s physical blindness and, after the Pharisees barred the man from worshiping in the synagogue, Jesus returned to heal his spiritual blindness (John 9:1-41).
 Jesus’ greater message is in proclaiming His Messiahship –

 Jerusalem had many nearby pools from which to choose, but Jesus sends the blind man to the Pool of Siloam to wash his eyes.
 It was not an easy route from the main part of Jerusalem because it descended a steep hill.
 The significance of the Pool of Siloam is this was the week of the Feast of Tabernacles and closing out this feast, the priests/Pharisees would make their way down from the Temple Mount to the Pool of Siloam to fill their water jugs.
 This main pool was the center of Jewish attention and had the greatest number of Jewish leaders present who would observe a special miracle which only the Messiah could perform.